 Tough for outside.
 Safe for inside.

 While Le Tonkinois Linseed Oil Varnish offers a high resistance to extremes of weather and marine conditions, it is also completely natural and safe to use on indoor surfaces such as floors, counters, furniture, and more.
 It can also be used instead of epoxy as a very resilient finish for metal surfaces, concrete floors and counters, earthen floors, or any surface where a tough, entirely water repellent finish is desired.

 Le Tonkinois Linseed Oil Varnish has been made in France by the same family since 1906 from a formula found during theFrench colonial occupation of Viet Nam.
 Its true age is unknown.

 It is well used and documented by the French Navy regarding its reliability and high quality of preservation on wood and metal surfaces, and it has been the official varnish of the French Navy for over 100 years.

 Easy application and maintenance over time.

 Apply all coats straight out of the can without the need add solvents or thinners.
 The varnish can be applied with a brush, roller, or sprayer.
 For better penetration and for a more durable, longer-lasting finish, heat the varnish to about 60ºC.
-Wet sand between coats for a clearer finish.
-Sanding is not necessary for adhesion - only to smooth the surface.
+Once the surface is dry (after about 24 hours), sand lightly and apply another coat.
 Use Le Tonkinois Bio Impression Oil to impregnate wood before the first coat of varnish for even longer lasting results.
 Le Tonkinois varnish is glossy out of the can, but the sheen can be controlled by adding Le Tonkinois Gelomat to the final 1-2 coats.
 Maintain over time by cleaning the surface and applying more coats.